Golapi Ekhon Traine

 Golapi Ekhon Traine (গোলাপী এখন ট্রেনে - English name: The Endless Trail) is a Bangladeshi drama film based on the novel of Amjad Hossain Droupodi Ekhon Traine and directed by himself.
 The film is one of his "Golapi" film series.
 This film was released on September 5, 1978 and became popular and had positive critical receptions.

 Plot

-Mondol (A.T.M.
-Shamsuzzaman) is an influential person in the village.
-His son, Milon (Farooque), likes the daughter of a street singer (Anwar Hossain) Golapi (Bobita).
+Mondol is an influential person in the village.
+His son, Milon, likes the daughter of a street singer Golapi.
 Mondol brings a marriage proposal for Golapi but the groom's family demand dowry in the form of a bicycle.
 Golapi's father cannot afford it so Milon pays for the cycle.
 The marriage does not take place, unfortunately, and Golapi's father commits suicide.
 As a result, Golapi's family fall further into poverty and she starts to work various jobs on the trains.
 The people from the village do not take this positively and try to stop her from working on the trains.